Skin Conditions

 About Tayler

-Tayler Yoder is a board-certified Nurse Practitioner at Apex Dermatology.
+Tayler Yoder is a board-certified Nurse Practitioner at Apex Skin.
 Originally from Pittsburgh, Pennsylvania, she graduated from Ohio University with a Bachelor of Science in Nursing.
 She then spent 5 years as a registered nurse working primarily in critical care.
 Tayler pursued her Master of Science in Nursing degree through Ursuline College where she earned a scholarship for academic excellence.

 Tayler recently completed Apex’s dermatology internship, where she learned from the finest dermatological providers in Northeast Ohio.
 She sees patients for all skin conditions including adult and pediatric dermatology.